boot-clj/boot/README.md

 operating system (note: boot requires the Java Development Kit (JDK) version 1.7 or greater).

+__Note:__ The following instructions will install the boot.sh/boot.exe wrapper, i.e., a very thin shim on top of Maven to load "the real Boot."
+After you have the wrapper installed, you can run `boot -u` at any time to update Boot's JAR files and keep up to date.
+The wrapper itself changes (and thus requires an update) much less frequently.

 #### OSX with [Homebrew](https://github.com/homebrew/homebrew)

     brew install boot-clj